What is a hybrid meeting?

 With teams split between the office and other locations, hybrid meetings are set to become a permanent element of the future work environment.
 And it's not just because people like working from home.

-3 trends that will make hybrid meetings the new standard
+3 trends that are making hybrid meetings the new standard

 After a year of mass experimentation with remote work, it's not just employees that have found it beneficial.
 Employers are seeing heightened team productivity and have gained access to a wider talent pool.
 Additionally, teams have better understood what it is that they've been missing most about the office.